yosh-401-advanced-javascript/seattle-javascript-401d31/curriculum/FACILITATOR.md

 For the end of block build, students will create a CMS that re-involves their API server from earlier in the course.
 This is a big build that has them getting a list of models, a list of records for each model and then CRUD on each record.

-* Data Structure: Graphs
+* Data Structure: Hash Tables
-* Project: CMS
+* Project: Refactor RESTy from Component State to Context/Hooks

 ### Block 8 - Auth and Realtime